JustJarvaz/starter-restaurant-reservation-original/README.md

 > **Note**: After running `npm test` or `npm run test:e2e` you might see something like the following in the output: `[start:frontend] Assertion failed:`.
 This is not a failure, it is just the frontend project getting shutdown automatically.

+> **Hint**: If you stop the tests before they finish, it can leave the test database in an unusual state causing the tests to fail unexpectedly the next time you run them.
+If this happens, delete all of the tables in the test database, including the knex\_\* tables, and try the tests again.

 ### Screenshots

 To help you better understand what might be happening during the end-to-end tests, screenshots are taken at various points in the test.